 I left out essential oils, unnecessary for our needs.

-I added 2 TBSP Avocado Butter
+I added 2 TBSP Avocado Butter for extra sun protection.

 My Eczema Lotion Recipe